Grab FREE Ebook on Getting the First 1K Visits To Your Website

 - Finish installation

 A theme can make or ruin your website.
-It is always good to be keen while making a choice for a Theme to use for your Tech blog.
+It is always good to be keen while choosing a theme to use for your Tech blog.

 There are two types of themes you can choose from;